martinjlee77/RetrievalAssistant/replit.md

 # ASC 606 PDF Processing PoC

 ## Overview
-This project is a multi-standard accounting analysis platform designed to generate comprehensive contract analyses under various accounting standards (e.g., ASC 606, ASC 340-40).
+This project is a multi-standard accounting analysis platform designed to generate comprehensive contract analyses under various accounting standards (e.g., ASC 606, ASC 340-40, ASC 842).
 It processes contracts to produce structured professional memos, adhering to specific methodologies and utilizing authoritative FASB guidance and Big 4 interpretative publications.
-The system aims to deliver audit-ready, professional-quality accounting memos, consistent with Big 4 standards for accuracy and presentation, envisioning a complete financial analysis platform.
+The system aims to deliver audit-ready, professional-quality accounting memos, consistent with Big 4 standards for accuracy and presentation, envisioning a complete financial analysis platform with high accuracy and efficiency.

 ## User Preferences
 Preferred communication style: Simple, everyday language.